Translate this page from English...

 Those wishing to participate in the Certification Course must have undergone one of the following:

-1. successful completion of one of our semester-long online courses and engaged attendance at one of our live events (besides webinars) or guided study groups,
+1. successful completion of one of our semester-long online courses and engaged attendance at one of our in-person or virtual events (besides webinarsonline guided study groups, or on-site or online custom

 -or-

-2. Engaged attendance at three (3) or more of our live events (besides webinars), guided study groups, on-site or online professional development programs (customized for your organization) or a combination of these.
+2. Engaged attendance at three (3) or more of our in-person or virtual events (besides webinars), online guided study groups, on-site or online professional development programs, or a combination of these.